-The Greater Cambridge Local Plan Policies.
+3. The Greater Cambridge Local Plan Policies

-- 3.11 Countryside have reviewed each of the draft policies within the climate change section of the GCLP and have provided representations for each policy which we hope is of assistance to the Greater Cambridge Shared Planning authorities.
-Our focus is to ensure that each policy is both viable and deliverable whilst facilitating a shared objective of delivering more high quality affordable and private homes in an area with current and growing demand. - 3.12 Where necessary these representations make reference to the GCLP Climate Change Topic Paper2 which summarises the evidence to support each of the policies and is hereafter referred to as the Topic Paper. - 3.13 For draft Policy CC/ NZ, we have also reviewed the evidence base supporting these specific policies which is the Greater Cambridge Net Zero Carbon Evidence Base Non-Technical Summary and which is hereafter referred to as the Evidence Base document.
-Unfortunately a more detailed review of the full evidence is not possible as only the non-technical summary has been published and therefore Countryside reserve the right to amend our representations once this material has been reviewed.
+- 8. Taylor Wimpey have reviewed each of the draft policies within the climate change section of the GCLP and have provided representations for each policy which we hope is of assistance to the Greater Cambridge Shared Planning authorities.
+Our focus is to ensure that each policy is both viable and deliverable whilst facilitating a shared objective of delivering more high quality affordable and private homes in an area with current and growing demand. - 9.
+Where necessary these representations make reference to the GCLP Climate Change Topic Paper3 which summarises the evidence to support each of the policies and is hereafter referred to as the Topic Paper. - 10.
+For draft Policy CC/ NZ, we have also reviewed the evidence base supporting these specific policies which is the Greater Cambridge Net Zero Carbon Evidence Base Non-Technical Summary and which is hereafter referred to as the Evidence Base document.
+Unfortunately a more detailed review of the full evidence is not possible as only the non-technical summary has been published and therefore Taylor Wimpey reserve the right to amend our representations once this material has been reviewed. - 11.
+Taylor Wimpey welcome the opportunity to comment on these draft policies and would be happy to discuss our comments in greater detail with the authorities.
+We also recognise that these are currently policy options which will be informed by consultation feedback.
+Taylor Wimpey look forward to reviewing the next iteration of the draft GCLP.